1. Resource Library

 3. Payment Fraud

 What is PCI Compliance?
-How to Secure Your Payment Environment
+12 Requirements and How to Secure Your Payment Environment

-PCI compliance ensures you’re safely handling cardholder data.
+PCI compliance ensures safe handling of cardholder data.

 PCI Compliance Square

-As these incidents become increasingly commonplace, it’s important for organizations—particularly merchants with ecommerce operations and interact with sensitive payment information—not to get complacent when it comes to their security measures.
+As these incidents become increasingly commonplace, it’s important for organizations—particularly merchants with e-commerce operations that interact with sensitive payment information—not to get complacent when it comes to their security measures.
 Finance teams especially have a part to play in keeping their customers’ data safe, as stewards of the company’s payment flows.

 Data breaches take many shapes, with sensitive payment information—like cardholder data—often being exposed.
-While it’s impossible to guarantee that your business will never fall victim to a breach, by adhering to PCI compliance requirements, you can minimize the likelihood that it will happen.
+While it’s impossible to guarantee that your business will never fall victim to a breach, by adhering to PCI compliance requirements and following a PCI compliance checklist, you can minimize the likelihood that it will happen.

 When it comes to handling customers’ credit card information, the Payment Card Industry Security Standards Council (PCI SSC) has established rules that businesses must follow to ensure basic protection for consumers and minimize chances of fraud or breaches occurring within the payment ecosystem.

-In this guide, you’ll learn what it means to be PCI compliant, how to become PCI compliant, and how to maintain payment security compliance.
+With this guide, you’ll learn what it means to be PCI compliant, how to become PCI compliant, and how to maintain payment security compliance.
+Plus, you’ll see how Versapay’s payment processing software helps you securely accept payments.

 What is PCI compliance?